 S = 88+1496

-We can easily find the surface area of a cube by using the same formula as a rectangle:
+We can easily find the surface area of a cube that measures 6 ft on each side by using the same formula as a rectangle:

 Composed shapes for surface area are tricky because, after you find the surface area of each shape, you must remember to subtract those sides whose sides are not exposed.